 If you are facing unexpected financial distress or have had a significant change to your financial situation.
-Student Awards & Financial Support has options available such as short-term loans or bursaries.
+Student Awards & Financial Aid has options available such as short-term loans or bursaries.

 Students are required to have an interview with a Student Awards Advisor.
-Applications are available at the Student Awards & Financial Support office.
+Applications are available at the Student Awards & Financial Aid office.

 TRU Emergency Bridging Loan

 Emergency Loans are intended to assist students who are experiencing temporary critical financial difficulty due to unforeseen circumstances and have no available options for securing short-term funds.
 Students must: